 There are many good Back Pain Relief Products.
 I would really recommend starting your back pain treatment with an infrared pad first.
 I’ve had very good results using one.

 If you’ve pulled a muscle, wait at least 24 hours before you use your infrared heating pad.
-Some people can use heat right away but I’m definitely not one of those people.
+Some people can use heat right away, but I’m not one of those people.
 Most doctors will tell you to apply cold off & on for the first 24 hours.

 I bought my first Infrared Heating Pad about 3 years ago.
-I’ll give you a quick review on what I like & don’t like.
+I bought a Therasage.
+I’ll give you a quick review on what I liked & didn’t like about it.

 Infrared has done wonders for my back.
 Whenever I lift something wrong or do something that puts my back out, this is the first thing I reach for (after 24 hours as it’s better to wait 24 hours if you’ve pulled a muscle)